swishlabsco/botcheck_chrome_extension/README.md

 ## Before packaging the extension

-Make sure `manifest.json` is using the minified versions of scripts such as Vue and Vuex.
+* Make sure `manifest.json` is using the minified versions of scripts such as Vue and Vuex.
+* Set the proper configuration values in `config/config.js`.

 ## Further reading